iaincollins/icarus/README.md

 Notes:

+* Run `npm install` to install/update dependencies before building.
 * The Edge Runtime is the only runtime dependancy.
-* A dependancy check and loader for the Edge Runtime installer will likely be bundled with the installer for release, so that it works on all Windows systems (Windows 7 and above).
+* A dependancy check and loader for the Edge Runtime installer will likely be bundled with the installer for release.

 ### Building

-With the dependencies above installed, you can build the application in a single step:
+With dependencies installed, you can build the application in a single step:

 * `npm run build`